 Our analysis uncovers intriguing East-West differences.
 We find a somewhat higher degree of gender segregation across occupations in East Germany, where women form a larger share of total social-security employment.
-Yet, the female structure of employment is very similar in East and West Germany (the East-West correlation of the share of female employees at the 3-digit occupation level is 0.91), despite the different history.
+Yet, the female structure of employment is very similar in East and West Germany, despite the different history.